Robert Pastorelli: Hollywood

 In 1982 Pastorelli headed west to Los Angeles seeking opportunities in Hollywood.
 Spending the early 1980s employed in television bit-part appearances, he found a niche playing streetwise characters, appearing also in supporting roles in the cinema films Outrageous Fortune (1987) and Beverly Hills Cop II (1987).
 His first substantial cinematic role came with Dances with Wolves (1990).
 His big break in television came with the role of the gruff but lovable house painter Eldin Bernecky on the series Murphy Brown, which was a ratings hit, and he stayed with the show for seven seasons from 1988 to 1994.
 Murphy Brown producer Diane English was sufficiently impressed with his abilities that she worked with him to produce his first starring vehicle, the television sitcom Double Rush which lasted one season in 1995.
 Two years later, he starred in the American adaptation of the British detective series Cracker (1997–1999).

-As his television career gained momentum Pastorelli's opportunities in cinema roles increased: Sister Act 2: Back in the Habit (1993); a career defining performance playing a demented serial killer in the 1993 murder mystery thriller Striking Distance; Eraser (1996), Michael (1996), and Modern Vampires (1998).
+As his television career gained momentum Pastorelli's opportunities in cinema roles increased.
+He appeared in the comedy Sister Act 2: Back in the Habit (1993); played a demented serial killer in the 1993 thriller Striking Distance; a significant supporting role in the action film Eraser (1996); and parts in fantasy film Michael (1996), and horror-comedy flick Modern Vampires (1998).

 Charemon Jonovich shooting

-On the evening of March 15, 1999, during an incident at his Hollywood home, Pastorelli's 25-year-old girlfriend, Charemon Jonovich, was killed by a gunshot to the head.
-During the authorities' investigation that followed, Pastorelli testified that in the midst of an argument between the two of them, she suddenly produced a handgun and killed herself.
-The incident was investigated as an accident or suicide, and the Los Angeles Department of Coroner declared the cause of death undetermined.
+On the evening of March 15, 1999, Pastorelli's 25-year-old girlfriend Charemon Jonovich was killed by a gunshot to the head.
+The incident happened at Pastorelli’s home.

+During the police investigation, Pastorelli testified how in the midst of an argument between the two of them, Jonovich suddenly produced a handgun and killed herself.
+The Los Angeles Department of Coroner declared the manner of death undetermined (i.e., not clearly suicide, homicide or accident).

 Final years

-Pastorelli was exonerated of responsibility for Charemon Jonovich's death and received public expressions of sympathy within Hollywood and from the Los Angeles media, but his career went into noticeable decline afterwards.
-He appeared in two more cinema productions in small roles in the early 2000s as well as some minor supporting roles in television productions.
+Pastorelli was never charged criminally or blamed by authorities for any responsibility for Charemon Jonovich's death.
+He received public expressions of sympathy within Hollywood and from the Los Angeles media, but his career went into noticeable decline afterwards.
+He appeared in two more small cinematic roles in the early 2000s and also had a few TV appearances.
 He developed a friendship with Glenn Close towards the end of his career, and appeared alongside her in the television films The Ballad of Lucy Whipple, and in South Pacific in 2001.
-In 2002 he again appeared alongside her at London's Royal National Theatre in a performance of Tennessee Williams' A Streetcar Named Desire.
-In 2002 he co-founded the Garden State Film Festival.
+In 2002, Pastorelli again appeared alongside Close at London's Royal National Theatre in a performance of Tennessee Williams' A Streetcar Named Desire.
+In 2002, he co-founded the Garden State Film Festival.
 His posthumous final screen appearance was in the film Be Cool (2005).